jonesstoen/FiskeKlar/modelling/MODELING.md

 - [sekvens_diagram_vaervarsel.md](https://github.uio.no/IN2000-V25/team-46/blob/main/modelling/sekvens_diagram_vaervarsel.md)

 We created five sequence diagrams, one for each major feature.
-These diagrams illustrate how the app interacts with internal components (e.g., database) and external APIs during a specific process.
+These diagrams illustrate how the app interacts with internal components (database) and external APIs during a specific process.

 Using alt and opt blocks in Mermaid allowed us to clearly separate normal and alternative flows.